problame/documentation/configuration.rst

     # Start the server:
     miniflux

-Then you can access to your server by using HTTPS.
+Then you can access to your server by using an encrypted connection with the HTTP/2.0 protocol.

 OAuth2 Authentication
 ---------------------